-Test Procedure: The error shift, compared to the intrinsic error at balanced voltage and load current conditions, shall be measured when one or two of the phases are removed while keeping the load current constant.
-Two phases interrupted is only for those connection modes where a missing phase means that there can be no energy delivered.
-A poly-phase meter which is powered from only one of it's phases shall not have the voltage of that phase interrupted for the purposes of this test.
+Object of the test: To verify that the error shift due to one or two phases interrupted complies with the conditions, shall be measured when one or two of the phases are removed while keeping the load current constant.
+Two phases interrupted is only for those connection modes where a missing phase means that there can be energy delivered.
+A poly-phase meter which is powered from only one of its phases shall not have the voltage of that phase interrupted for the purposes of this test.